LeviHassel/.net-flicks/README.md

    * [Fluent Assertions](https://fluentassertions.com/ "Fluent Assertions")

 ## Database Design
 The database for this solution uses Entity Framework and ASP.NET Identity.
-I opted not to use Identity Roles for simplicity when demoing.
+I chose not to use Identity Roles, instead allowing all users to see both the Client and Administrator UI at once for simplicity.
 ![.NetFlicks Database](https://user-images.githubusercontent.com/9669653/40290536-25721b6e-5c84-11e8-927e-0656b7452ff2.png)

 ## System Architecture